trpouh/preacher/README.md

 ```
 hey there john doe! congratulations to your first successful worship.

-psalm with id hello_psalm was successful
+psalm with id hello_psalm was successful: ok

 Cleanup finished.
 The worship is over.
 ```